Azure/ResourceModules/docs/wiki/The CI environment - Deployment removal.md

      -  120 successful deployments
      -  10 failed deployments that are 3 weeks old
 1. Lastly, it removes all matching deployments in chunks of 100 deployments each.
-   - In context of the example, this mean it deletes the deployments with to commands, first removing 100, and then 30 deployments.
+   - In the context of the example, this means the procedure deletes the deployments in 2 chunks, first removing 100, and then 30 deployments.

 # How to use it